itsbeesfan/RealBeesFan/README.md

 - 👋 hey im tats morales (or beesfan)
+- 📚 im a student in bogota, colombia
 - 🌱 im learning how to code
 - 📫 reach me through discord (beesfan)
+- 💻 coding in hackclub :)

 <!---
 BeesFan/BeesFan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.